 With 5G currently being rolled out across the country, there is considerable excitement about its potential and capabilities.
 From driverless cars to wireless broadband speeds that could eventually reach download speeds of 10 GB/s (100 times faster than 4G LTE), organizations are right to start dreaming of the capabilities that this new technology could bring.

 However, the most revolutionary technological upgrade since the advent of the internet will require expanding and upgrading existing network infrastructure, particularly indoors.
-This article will look at the use cases of 5G in buildings, why 5G is so revolutionary, and explain how Distributed Antenna Systems (DAS) provide the answer for 5G implementation in your building.
+This article will look at the use cases of 5G in buildings, why 5G is so revolutionary, and explain how Distributed Antenna Systems (DAS), Indoor Distributed Network (5G Das) provide the answer for 5G implementation in your building.

 5G Set to Revolutionize How Buildings Work